SymSoftSolutions/CWS-Prototype/README.md

 Two accounts have been initially configured:

-To login as a parent use:
+To login as a parent use the following, or simply register with the system:

 ![Prototype Access](http://placehold.it/850x300)